ngu04/scalaMicroservice/README.md

-Application is build as micro service which consumes REST-HTTP request and process it to store in MONGODB
+The application is build as micro service which consumes REST-HTTP request and process it to store in MONGODB

-Main tools used to build application spray and reactive Mongo .
-This build using scala language .
+Main tools used to build the application are spray and reactive Mongo .
+This is build using scala language .

 Code base has 2 types of application using spray .